synxroform/CFScripts/README.md

 ## context-free

-One of the most incredible pieces of software I've found during 2000s.At those times it was inseparable from notion of computational design (along with VVVV and processing).
+One of the most incredible pieces of software I've found during 2000s.
+At those times it was inseparable from notion of computational design (along with VVVV and processing).
 It allows you to generate vector images from context-free design grammars.
 It's a completely different mindset from conventional imperative programming.
 It is the case when program